-- Children in studies have reported liking the animal and enjoying reading to him/her, increasing their motivation to read
+- Children have reported liking the animal and enjoying reading to them, increasing their motivation to read

 - Animals are natural incentives that encourage children to read

-- Dogs are not judgmental, they do not laugh, criticize and allow children to read at their own pace
+- Pets are not judgmental, they do not laugh, criticize and allow children to read at their own pace

 - Dogs can reduce stress reactions of children performing a stressful task

-- Classroom pets also improve students’ attitudes toward school, facilitated students’ learning lessons in responsibility, respect and empathy
+- Classroom pets can also improve students’ attitudes toward school, facilitate students’ learning lessons in responsibility, respect and empathy